-Brookfield Infrastructure restructure: Advised the Board of Brookfield Infrastructure (formerly Prime Infrastructure (formerly Babcock and Brown Infrastructure Limited)) in relation to the WestNet AET&D Holdings $5.1 billion recapitalisation and restructure of Prime's holdings in AET&D and CSC.
+Brookfield Infrastructure restructure: Jennifer advised the Board of Brookfield Infrastructure (formerly Prime Infrastructure (formerly Babcock and Brown Infrastructure Limited)) in relation to the WestNet AET&D Holdings $5.1 billion recapitalisation and restructure of Prime's holdings in AET&D and CSC.

 Dick Smith Electronics liquidation: Acted for a major secured creditor/supplier in relation to their interests in the administration/liquidation and receivership of the electronic goods chain Dick Smith, which had 390 stores under four brands.

 Oroton Group administration: Advised the voluntary administrators appointed to the Oroton Group on various discrete insolvency issues in the administration of the Oroton Group.

 Hastie Group liquidation: Advising Grocon in relation to the Federal Court of Australia proceedings commenced by the liquidators in relation to Grocon's ability to set off against their liability.